uc-r/uc-r.github.io/data_structures/structure_basics.md

 ##  $ item2: Factor w/ 18 levels "A","B","C","D",..: 1 2 3 4 5 6 7 8 9 10 ...
 ```

+You can also use `class` to get the data structure type of each data object.
+Go ahead and apply `class` to each of the four objects created.

 <br>

 ## Understanding Attributes {#understanding_attributes}